-Opportunities, risks and outlook
+Opportunities, risks and forecast

-As parent company and the operative leasing company, Sixt Leasing SE essentially determines the opportunities and risks of the Sixt Leasing Group.
-To this extent, the overall assessment in the risk and opportunities report of the Sixt Leasing Group serves a reference.
-The economic development of the Sixt Leasing Group is likewise significantly determined by Sixt Leasing SE.
+As the parent company and operating leasing company, Sixt Leasing SE has a significant influence on the opportunities and risks of the Sixt Leasing Group.
+In this respect, reference is made to the overall assessment in the report on risks and opportunities of the Sixt Leasing Group.
+Sixt Leasing SE also has a significant influence on the economic development of the Sixt Leasing Group.